henedsaade/henedsaade/README.md

 - 👋 Hi, I’m @henedsaade
 - 👀 I’m interested in video games and AI
 - 🌱 I’m currently learning how to code my own video game
-- 💞️ I’m looking to collaborate on a video!
+- 💞️ I’m looking to collaborate on a video game!
 - 📫 How to reach me: henedsaade01@gmailcom

 <!---